lisayu198/cs131/a2/README.md

 ## What it does

-`safedelete.sh` provides a simplified method for "deleting" files by moving them to the `~/.trash` directory.
-The key feature of this version is a simplified `--undo` option that restores only the *most recently* deleted file.
+`safedelete.sh` provides a safe method for "deleting" files by moving them to the `~/.trash` directory.
+The key feature of this version is an `--undo` option that restores only the *most recently* deleted file.

 ## Why/When this command is useful

 This script is ideal for users who want a quick way to protect themselves against accidental deletions and who primarily need to restore only the last file they deleted.
-If you often find yourself deleting a file and immediately realizing you need it back, this tool can be helpful.
+It you often find yourself deleting a file and immediately realizing you need it back, this tool can be helpful.

 ## How to use this command